-Integrated ERP software, on the other hand, automatically connects disparate teams and synchronises data so everyone is working from one source of truth.
-It's easier to find information when needed, and less time is wasted re-entering data or waiting for field data to be entered before important project decisions can be made.
+An integrated construction software suite, on the other hand, automatically connects disparate teams and sychronises data so everyone is working from one source of truth.
+It's easier to find information when needed, and less time is wasted re-entering data or waiting for data from the field.

-When these integrated ERP platforms are cloud-based, data is available and accessible in real time and can be easily shared across entire project teams.
+When these integrated solutions are cloud-based, data is available and accessible in real time and can be easily shared across entire project teams.
 This improves collaboration and enables smarter decision making.

-WHY IS IT IMPORTANT TO HAVE AN ERP DESIGNED FOR CONSTRUCTION?
+WHY IS IT IMPORTANT TO HAVE A SOLUTION DESIGNED FOR CONSTRUCTION?